XRPL-Labs/xrpld-hooks/README.md

 All example hooks are installed by running `node <hook name>.js`.
 The usage information will be provided at the commandline.

-You can check a reported `SetHook` transaction ID with the [Hooks Testnet Explorer](https://hooks-testnet-explorer.xrpl-labs.com/).
+You can check a reported `SetHook` transaction ID with the Hooks Testnet Explorer ([v1](https://hooks-testnet-explorer.xrpl-labs.com/)/[v2](https://hooks-testnet-v2-explorer.xrpl-labs.com/)).

 Finally run the additional `.js` files to interact with the Hook or write your own interaction.

 ## Hook API
-- Documentation for the Hook API can be found at the [Hooks Testnet Site](https://hooks-testnet.xrpl-labs.com/).
+Documentation for the Hook API can be found at the Hooks Testnet Site, under `Docs` ([v1](https://hooks-testnet.xrpl-labs.com/)/[v2](https://hooks-testnet-v2.xrpl-labs.com/)).
 - For further details check:
 1. `hook-api-examples/hookapi.h`
 2. `src/ripple/app/tx/applyHook.h`
 3. `src/ripple/app/tx/impl/applyHook.cpp`

 ## Viewing state
-You can view the current Hook State for your Hook by locating the account it is installed on with the [Hooks Testnet Explorer](https://hooks-testnet-explorer.xrpl-labs.com/).
+You can view the current Hook State for a Hook by locating the account it is installed on with the Hooks Testnet Explorer ([v1](https://hooks-testnet-explorer.xrpl-labs.com/)/[v2](https://hooks-testnet-v2-explorer.xrpl-labs.com/))

 You can also run `./rippled account_objects <account on which the hook is installed on>` to inspect the Hook's State Data.

 ## Minimum example hook
-Please have a look at the accept hook in `./accept/`
+Please have a look at the accept hook in `./accept/` ([here](https://github.com/XRPL-Labs/xrpld-hooks/tree/develop/hook-api-examples/accept))

 ## Tracing output
 Output is written to a file in the current working directory called `log`.